Battle for Brittany

-The battle for Brittany took place between August and October 1944.
-After the Allies broke out of Normandy in June 1944, Brittany became targeted for its well developed ports which the Allies intended to use, whilst also stopping their continued use by German U-boats.
+The Battle for Brittany took place between August and October 1944.
+After the Allied Normandy breakout in June 1944, Brittany was attacked for its well developed ports which the Allies intended to use, whilst also stopping their continued use by German U-boats.

 Campaign rationale

-Main objective: secure Breton ports which could prove useful to the Allies to land more supplies.

-Secondary objective: cease continued use of Breton ports for U-boat operations.
+The main objective of this battle was to secure Breton ports which could prove useful to the Allies to land more supplies.
+The secondary objective of this battle was to end the use of Breton ports for U-boat operations.